leangjia/blender_docs/manual/modeling/empties.rst

 ==========

 Display As
-   The `Primitive`_ empty type to display in the 3D Viewport.
+   The `Primitives`_ empty type to display in the 3D Viewport.

 Size
    Controls the size of the empties visualization.
 This does not change its scale, but functions as an offset.